aplteam/Tatin/docs/FirstStepsWithTatin.md

  https://test.tatin.dev/ test-tatin       0           0
 ```

-At this point Tatin only knows about the principal Tatin server and the Tatin test server.
-If you wish to access other servers on the Internet or your company's Intranet, or you want to host and publish packages locally (in all likelihood your own ones), then you must change the user settings.
+At this point Tatin only knows about the principal Tatin Registry and the Tatin test Registry.
+If you wish to access other Registries on the Internet or your company's Intranet, or you want to host and publish packages locally (in all likelihood your own ones), then you must change the user settings.

 All these topics --- and related ones --- are discussed in a separate document: "TatinUserSettings.html".
 Here we try to keep things simple.